AnyFetch/developers.anyfetch.com/guides/concepts/templating.md

 Everywhere in the API, documents will have a property `projection_type` (for instance on `/documents`, `/documents/:id`, `/documents/:id/raw`, `/documents/:id/similar`).

 However, the end user is not really interested in projected JSON.
-To solve this problem, Fetch API provides "templating": each document type define a mustache HTML template, which can be used to display data.
+To solve this problem, anyFetch provides "templating": each document type define a mustache HTML template, which can be used to display data.

 Let's take an example.
 Here is an excerpt from a call to `GET /documents`: